aws-neuron/aws-neuron-sdk/docs/neuron-cc/readme.md

 # Neuron Compiler

-The Neuron Compiler is an Ahead-of-Time (AoT) compiler that accepts Machine Learning Models in various formats (TensorFlow, MXNet, PyTorch, ONNX) and converts and optimizes them to run on AWS Inferentia chips.
+The Neuron Compiler is an Ahead-of-Time (AoT) compiler that accepts Machine Learning models in various formats (TensorFlow, MXNet, PyTorch, ONNX) and optimizes them to run on AWS Inferentia chips.

-The Neuron compiler analyzes the user-provided compute-graph, and performs various optimizations such as loop-fusion, tensorization, scheduling, and memory management, which significantly improves inference throughput and memory usage.

 AoT compilation requires that dynamic tensor shapes (dimension sizes) of all tensors in the compute-graph are known at compilation time, in order for the compiler to make informed decisions.
-If any shape cannot be determined at compile time compilation will fail.
+Models compilation with shapes that cannot be determined at compile time will fail.

 It is common for developers to train models in FP32 to avoid the challenges of low-precision training (e.g. loss-scaling, etc).
 However, during inference, developers typically look for the most cost-effective method.
 In order to address these two requirements, Neuron supports FP32 auto-casting, which takes trained FP32 models as input, and then runs them at speed of 16-bit using BFloat16 model, using Neuron's FP32 to BF16 auto conversion.